 This delightful veggie can cut down bad LDL cholesterol while boosting the good HDL cholesterol.
 It’s essential to keep a balance between these cholesterols, indicated by the total cholesterol to HDL ratio, as a surge in HDL is beneficial for heart health.

-A past study showcased rabbits fed with 0.3 ounces of eggplant juice daily, which resulted in a significant dip in their LDL cholesterol and triglyceride levels after two weeks—markers that, when elevated, up the heart disease risk.
+A past study showcased rabbits fed with 0.3 ounces of eggplant juice daily, which resulted in a significant dip in their LDL cholesterol and triglyceride levels after two weeks.
 [6]

-Moreover, a 2019 review highlighted that flavonoids like anthocyanins found in eggplants can help curb inflammatory markers that pose a heart disease risk.
+Moreover, a 2019 review highlighted that flavonoids like anthocyanins found in eggplants can help curb inflammatory markers that pose a risk to the heart health.
 [7]

 However, while these findings show promise, most studies to date involve animals or are in vitro.
 More extensive human research is essential to validate eggplant’s potential heart health benefits.